Settle a dispute with a financial service provider

 Who takes a decision regarding the outcome of a dispute?

 The Board of the Bank of Lithuania has assigned settling of disputes between consumers and financial market participants and taking decisions regarding them to the Legal and Licensing Department of the Financial Market Supervision Service.
-Decisions regarding the subject matter of a consumer dispute are taken by Arūnas Raišutis, Director of Legal and Licensing Department.
+Decisions regarding the subject matter of a consumer dispute are taken by Arūnas Raišutis, Director of the Legal and Licensing Department.